YehudaKremer/msix/README.md

 You can use the [App Installer] file to enable your users to download or update the app from local file share.

+Note: installing from the web `ms-appinstaller:` is [disabled] for now.

 To create a App Installer file, first set the `publish_folder_path` configuration, then run the following command: